 To keep things simple, you can just ask for a "light vanilla chai."
 However, if they need more direction, just follow this script: "I'll have a small vanilla chai, swap the whole milk for almond milk (or skim milk) and use sugar-free syrup, please."

 If you're trying to maintain your weight or lose a few pounds, seek healthier alternatives.
 Homemade tea with vanilla, cinnamon and stevia, for example, tastes delicious and has no added sugars.
-You can always recreate the classic vanilla chai recipe from Dunkin' Donuts using low-fat milk, black tea, natural sweeteners and other guilt-free ingredients.
+You can always recreate the classic vanilla chai recipe from Dunkin' Donuts using low-fat milk, black tea, natural sweeteners and other ingredients.

 - Dunkin' Donuts: "Vanilla Chai Nutrition Information"